polypheny/Polypheny-Control/README.md

 # Polypheny Control
 Polypheny Control allows to easily setup and monitor Polypheny-DB.
 It takes care of pulling the required repositories and executing the builds.

-Originally, Polypheny Control has been designed as a tool for automating the evaluation and benchmarking of Polypheny-DB.
+Polypheny Control has been designed as a tool for automating the evaluation and benchmarking of Polypheny-DB.
 Its integrated REST interface allows to easily integrate it into complex benchmarking scenarios.

-Due to its easy to use user-interface, Polypheny Control is the recommended way for setting up Polypheny-DB.

 ## Getting Started